 The potential for good news is that the Foreign Office may take down quarantine restrictions for certain destinations based on covid-19 performance at some point in late June or early July, 2020.
 In the interim, many prospective air travel passengers will no longer have confidence they need to actually go through and enter their credit card details to book a flight.

-On the news, Virgin Atlantic stated demand for travel wouldn’t return until August at the earliest, and therefore they won’t be flying until that date.
+On the news, Virgin Atlantic stated demand for travel wouldn’t return until July 20th, at the earliest, and therefore they won’t be flying until that date.
+Ryanair has stated a drop in demand greater than 50% on the news.

 Plans for a 14 day quarantine made sense months ago, when countries effectively cordoned off borders to outside travelers, and made any eligible travelers returning isolate for 14 days to reduce risks of outside infection, either in a government facility or at home, but many question the motive of these plans so late, months after the “barn door” had been left open.